Kapil1917T/Task_08_Bias_Detection/analysis/model_bias_summary.md

 ### Patterns observed

-We used three players with clearly tough stat lines (low scoring and/or many fouls).
+I used three players with clearly tough stat lines (low scoring and/or many fouls).
 For each, Prompt A was leading/negative; Prompt B was neutral/descriptive.

 **a.
 Meghan Rode (1G, 0A, 3 shots, 17 fouls in 17 games)**